Yubico/yubikit-ios/README.md

 ---

-#### Enable the application to communicate with a YubiKey with lightning connector
+#### Enable the application to communicate with a MFi accessory YubiKey

-To interact with a YubiKey with lightning connector, the application needs to inform the OS that it's able to talk to an external accessory which communicates over a list of specified protocols.
+To interact with a MFi accessory YubiKey, the application needs to inform the OS that it's able to talk to an external accessory which communicates over a list of specified protocols.
 The YubiKey 5Ci communicates over a protocol called **com.yubico.ylp**.
 To enable this capability follow these steps:

 * Open your *info.plist* file and a new entry for **Supported external accessory protocols**.
 The corresponding plist key for this property is **UISupportedExternalAccessoryProtocols**.
 The value of this key is an array of protocols the application can use to talk to an external accessory.
 * Add to the list a new item with the value **com.yubico.ylp**.
-YLP stands for *Yubico Lightning Protocol*.

-Now the OS will allow the application to establish a communication channel with the YubiKey when the key is plugged in the lightning port.
+Now the OS will allow the application to establish a communication channel with the YubiKey when the key is plugged into the device.
 The Demo application of the library also includes this capability.

 ---